Narbhakshi/Simple-Rest-Agent/README.md

 3. Knockout JavaScript library v3.4.1
 4. javascript and HTML-CSS

-All the files are loaded from local machines. cdn or localhost cannot be used as a new server cannot be installed and the access to open web is restricted.
+All the files are loaded from local machines as cdn or localhost cannot be used from machines with rectricted access.

 ## TODO - features under development
 These are features that is pending development.

 * Save/open history in files on local machine
-* Auto-complete for common standard HTTP headers
-* Improve status code related details to the users
 * Better support for SOAP